Menu

 Bit baffled by all the different types of therapy and therapists…

 I think that’s because it can be baffling!
-In a nutshell, my view is that psychological therapy is a conversation about mental health – the different types of therapy are simply different lenses we can look through together to get a different and more helpful view of a problem.
+In a nutshell, my view is that therapy and coaching are conversations about mental health and wellbeing, goals and aspirations – the different types of work are simply different lenses we can look through together to get a different and more helpful view of a problem or situation.

-As an example, I’m drawn to the cognitive behavioural approaches because I like the fact they’re very collaborative and share their model of working; I’m drawn to attachment based therapies because they make such good intuitive sense (namely that our relationships have enormous power, from our earliest ones with our carers in infancy, right through to your relationship with me in therapy).
+As an example, I work in the outdoors because clients have told me that working in green spaces (such as the Botannical Gardens, Endcliffe Park, Ecclesall Woods and longer sessions in the Peak District) allow for different conversations to emerge.
+I take a coaching approach to allow for the client’s thinking to emerge – your solutions to a problem are going to be much more useful than mine!
+I’m drawn to the cognitive behavioural approaches because I like the fact they’re very collaborative and share their model of working; I’m drawn to attachment based therapies because they make such good intuitive sense (namely that our relationships have enormous power, from our earliest ones with our carers in infancy, right through to your relationship with me in therapy).
 I often use techniques from Brief Solution Focussed therapy because they highlight strengths, context and solutions (rather than problems and areas of weakness) and I do like a healthy dose of pragmatism in my work to try and provide as bespoke an intervention as possible.
+A discussion about approaches might form part of a free 15-20 minute conversation we have before sessions start.

 Mood difficulties (anxiety and depression)